 Sydney, NSW - Longreach, QLD

-Leaving the city behind, your journey begins in the heart of the outback at Longreach – named after the “longreach” of the Thomson River, which we will explore on arrival aboard the MV Longreach.
+Leaving the city behind, your journey begins in the heart of the outback at Longreach – named after the “long reach” of the Thomson River.
 This frontier township truly embodies the characteristics of the Australian outback.
-Later, visit the Champion family at Longway Station, who will share incredible stories about their experiences in this harsh landscape.
+Visit the Champion family at Longway Station, who will share incredible stories about their experiences in this harsh landscape.

 Katherine , NT